celestiaorg/docs/learn/staking-governance-supply.md

 Unlock schedule by category is described in the table below.

+_Note: Due to 2024 being a leap year, the yearly unlock intervals will occur on October 30th of each year.
+For example, unlocks at year 1 will occur on October 30, 2024._

 | Category                  | Unlock Schedule                                                                             |
 |---------------------------|---------------------------------------------------------------------------------------------|
 | Public Allocation         | Fully unlocked at launch.                                                                   |